ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 For the clustering, we use a **K-Means algorithm**.
 I chose to use a K-Means algorithm, as it is one on the most used algorithm for unsupervised learning and clustering.
 It is typically used for scenarios like understanding the population demomgraphics, market segmentation, social media trends, anomaly detection, etc... where the clusters are unknown to begin with.
 It is exactly our scenario, as we want to understand how the neighbourhoods of Toronto are segmented, and the clusters to begin with are unknown.
 Also, K-Means is one of the simplest clustering algorithm to implement and to run, and is less time consuming than other, more complex algorithms.

 Once the clustering is done, we can visualise the clusters on a Folium map.
-We display each neighbourhood on the map, but they will be coloured depending upon the cluster they have been categorised into.
+We display each neighbourhood as a circle on the map, each circle will be coloured according to the cluster they have been categorised into.